eliot-geek/Profession-CSharp-Developer/08. Collections, JSON, XML/8. Projects/PrototypeInformationSystem/README.md

-# Task: Organizational Structure Information System
+# Organizational Structure Information System

-## Task Description
+## Instructions
 Create a prototype of an information system that facilitates working with the organizational structure.
 This structure includes departments and employees.
 Each department can have a maximum of 1,000,000 employees.